 Your doctor and nurse navigator will explain your options, answer your questions, and help you make the decisions that are right for you.

 Most chemotherapy works by attacking cells as they are growing and dividing.
-Depending on the medication you need, your doctor may prescribe pills, or you may receive chemotherapy in our Oncology Infusion Center at the Suburban Outpatient Pavilion.
+Depending on the medication you need, your doctor may prescribe pills, or you may receive chemotherapy in our state-of-the-art Oncology Infusion Center.
 At the center, our chemotherapy-certified nurses deliver expert care in a warm and supportive environment.

 We understand that for many patients, potential side effects are a big concern when considering chemotherapy.
 Your oncologist and nurse navigator will discuss with you what to expect and answer any questions you may have.
 Your treatment team will also help you learn how to manage any side effects at home, and when you should be seen in person.

 Our Image Recovery Center, located on the upper level of the Cancer Institute, offers holistic services like massage and acupuncture to help with symptom management, as well as an array of products and salon treatments to make you feel better about your appearance during and after chemotherapy.